 EASY THINGS TO DO WITH KIDS & WATER

 Kids and water just go together, right?
-There's something about water that just makes a kid want to play with it as long as possible.
-While water by itself is fun, I like to add some different elements to our water play.
-This changes things up and let's them focus on different things while having fun with water is a total win!
+While water by itself is fun, we like to add some different elements to our water play to take things up a notch.
+Letting them focus on other things while having fun with water is a total win!
 Check out these ideas.

 ICE AND POURING ACTIVITIES

-This easy activity is perfect for when its warmer outside but you don’t have the time or energy to pack everyone up for a swimming adventure.
+This easy activity is perfect for warm days when you don’t have the time or energy to pack everyone up for a swimming adventure.

-Simply fill up any size bowl with ice and water.
-Grab some small medicine cups, funnels, measuring spoons, and anything else that you can think of that would be fun.
+Just fill any size bowl with ice and water.
+Grab some small medicine cups, funnels, measuring spoons, and anything else you can think of that would be fun.
 Put this activity outside, if you can, for maximum fun and minimum stress!

 The great thing about this activity is you can suit it to fit your needs!
 You could also grab some jumbo tweezers for them to pick up the ice with.
 It's not only tons of fun, but it helps your kids with their fine motor skills!

 TOY WASHING STATIONS

-These are not only fun things to do with kids, but they also get all of your toys squeaky clean, and give the kids something to do!
+Get all of your toys squeaky clean, and give the kids something to do!
 There are a few ways that this can go down.

-You can grab a couple of buckets to separate the water and the toys that your little one is going to clean.
-Then put them outside so that the kids can go to town with the water!
-You don't have to worry about soap and water going everywhere when they're outside and it's ok if they get soaked while they're doing it.
+Grab a couple of buckets, one for the toys and one for soapy water.
+Then put them outside so that the kids can go to town!
+You don't have to worry about soap and water going everywhere when they're outside, and it's okay if they get soaked while they're doing it.

 If the weather's not so great, you can bring this activity inside.
 Just fill up your sink with soap and water and dump the toys in like the classy mama you are!
 Or even better, you can put them in the bathtub with their toys!
-You end up with clean toys AND clean kids, now that's a win-win!
-Don’t forget to hand over any sponges or brushes they may need and bask in the glow of the mostly quiet toy wash.
+You end up with clean toys AND clean kids; now that's a win-win!
+Don’t forget to hand over any sponges or brushes they may need and bask in the glow of the (mostly) quiet toy wash.